PDXDevCampJuly/michael/README.md

 [Networker](https://github.com/williamsmichael/networker) is a responsive web application for constructing private groups built with Python, Django, Postgres, JavaScript, jQuery, and Bootstrap.

 ##Accelerator Projects:
-[HTML_Portfolio](https://github.com/PDXDevCampJuly/michael_devCamp/tree/master/django/html_portfolio) is a collaboration of projects from the accelerator incorporated into Django.
+[Accelerator Portfolio](https://github.com/williamsmichael/heroku-accelerator-portfolio) is a collaboration of projects from the accelerator incorporated into Django and deployed on Heroku.

 [Mock Forum](https://github.com/PDXDevCampJuly/michael_devCamp/tree/master/html_css_js/mockForum) is a forum built with JavaScript, jQuery, Google Spreadsheets API, AJAX, and Bootstrap.